 1972: Doubled Die Obverse Variety

 In 1972 the U.S. Mint produced another doubled die variety.
-This coin was easily spotted by collectors and common people across the country.
+Coin collectors easily spotted this coin and common people across the country plucked it from circulation.
 The doubling is strongest on the motto "IN GOD WE TRUST" and the word "LIBERTY."
-Most have been plucked from circulation, but every once in a while, you hear of someone finding this rare Lincoln Memorial penny in circulation.
-There are also doubled die varieties that are not as pronounced as the example shown here and are not worth as much.
+People have removed most of the coins from circulation, but every once in a while, you hear of someone finding this rare Lincoln Memorial penny in circulation.
+Some doubled die varieties are not as pronounced as the example shown... here and are not worth as much.

 04 of 07